KyoriPowered/adventure-docs/source/faq.md

 ## Why am I getting a `NoSuchFieldError`, `NoSuchMethodError`, `ClassNotFoundException` or similar when updating/using `adventure-platform-*`, `adventure-text-minimessage`, `adventure-api` or other related libraries/tools?

-In the case of `adventure-platform-fabric`, you need to make sure you are properly include()-ing the mod.
+In the case of `adventure-platform-fabric`, you need to make sure you are properly `include()`-{spelling:ignore}`ing` the mod.
 For legacy platform implementations, you need to make sure you are properly shading and relocating your specific dependencies.
 Specific issues may include:

 - Not shading the correct version of `adventure-api`.
 You can check your dependency tree to see what or why your build tool is not including the correct version of the API that matches the one used by the platform version you are using.
 - Not relocating your dependencies.
 If you are running on a platform that includes an older version of the API, or another mod/plugin is also not properly relocating their dependencies, you will use their out-of-date version of the API, causing errors.